-As mentioned in the introduction to the Key Issues section, we are re-prioritising our work programme to keep debt at a lower level than originally forecast in the Long Term Plan 2012-2022.
-Depending on what the interest rates are for new loans, Council's rates and charges will be increased by approximately \$555,000 for every additional \$5 million of borrowing for interest and loan repayments.
-Council debt as at 30 April 2014 was \$149 million and the Long Term Plan 2012-2022 forecast debt to increase to \$193 million by 30 June 2015.
-Council is shifting priorities toward debt repayment so most of the rates increase for 2014/2015 will be used to repay debt.
-The Council is also reducing the capital works programme.
-The net effect of these actions is that Council debt is now forecast to be \$172 million as at 30 June 2015.
+As mentioned in the introduction to the Key Issues section we are proposing to re-prioritise our work programme to keep debt at a lower level.
+Depending on what the interest rates are for new loans, Council's rates and charges need to increase by approximately \$555,000 for every additional \$5 million of borrowing for interest and loan repayments.
+Council debt as at 31 December 2013 was \$157 million and the Long Term Plan 2012-2022 forecast debt to increase to \$193 million by 30 June 2015.
+Council proposes to shift priorities toward debt repayment so most of the proposed rates increase for 2014/2015 would be used to repay debt.
+The Council is also proposing a reduced capital programme.
+The net effect of these actions would be that Council debt is now forecast to be \$174 million as at 30 June 2015.

 Balanced against this is the need for a programme of capital upgrades to refurbish infrastructure and to meet the demands of growth.
-The projects that are to be retained are those that Council considered to be the most critical.
+The projects that are proposed to be retained are those that Council considers to be the most critical a.

-a.
 Funding asset renewals

-Many of the operational savings identified through the Draft Annual Plan process, particularly those flowing from the decision to provide some professional engineering services in-house, are to be used to reduce the increase in the Council's debt level.
-This will be achieved through using these savings to partly fund the money required to renew Council assets as they wear out.
+Many of the operational savings identified through the Draft Annual Plan process, particularly those flowing from the decision to provide some professional engineering services in-house, are proposed to be used to reduce the increase in the Council's debt level.
+This would be achieved through using these savings to partly fund the money required to renew Council assets as they wear out.
 Currently most of the money required to renew assets is borrowed.
-This year the savings within each Council activity are to partly fund that activity's renewal programme.
+This year the savings within each Council activity are proposed to partly fund that activity's renewal programme.